VOLUNTEER REQUIREMENTS AND EXPECTATIONS

 Volunteer Assignments

+Clinic assignments are made based on prior experience, volunteer interests and clinic or team needs.
 You will be expected to work as a team and share in all duties.
-This includes clean up, packing, paper work, instrument prep, and (occasionally) cooking.
+This includes clean up, packing, paperwork, instrument prep, and occasionally cooking.
 Be ready to pitch in and lift boxes, scrub, and sweep.
 We make an effort to share work equitably, but if you do an extra sterilization or laundry detail, you should see it as a character-building experience.
-If you don’t want to get your hands dirty, this is not the group for you.
+If you don't want to get your hands dirty, this is not the group for you.

 Safety

 Every effort is made to maintain volunteer safety.
-All volunteers must read, and agree to comply with the RAVS Safety Policy, which includes rabies prophylaxis and health insurance requirements.
-Additionally, if you have any health problems, it is essential that the trip leader know about them, as emergency medical care is sometimes unavailable.
+All volunteers must read and agree to comply with the RAVS Safety Policy, which includes COVID-19 vaccination, health insurance requirements and rabies prophylaxis recommendations.
+Additionally, if you have any relevant health concerns, it is essential that the trip leader know about them, as emergency medical care is sometimes limited.

-By participating in a RAVS clinic, you are agreeing to release The Humane Society of the United States, its staff, and the supervising veterinarians from liability for injuries that may occur during the trip or while traveling to the site .
+By participating in a RAVS clinic, you are agreeing to release The Fund for Animals, The Humane Society of the United States, its staff, and the supervising professionals from liability for injuries that may occur during the trip or while traveling to the site .